cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+08:

+* Poplar1: Bind the report nonce to the authenticator vector programmed into the IDPF. (\*)

+* IdpfPoplar: Modify `extend()` by stealing each control bit from its corresponding seed.
+This improves performance by reducing the number of AES calls per level from 3 to 2.
+The cost is a slight reduction in the concrete privacy bound. (\*)

+* Prio3: Add support for generating and verifying mutliple proofs per measurement.
+This enables a trade-off between communication cost and runtime: if more proofs are used, then a smaller field can be used without impacting robustness. (\*)

+* Replace SHAKE128 with TurboSHAKE128. (\*)

 07:

 * Rename PRG to XOF ("eXtendable Output Function").
 Accordingly, rename PrgSha3